thelazyone/Bacter/readme.md

 - [X] Implement a WASM-Based interface:
     * Learn how to use web-based tools and GUI
     * Reproduce more or less the same results of the desktop GUI
-- [ ] Make a fancy JS plotting visualization.
+- [X] Make a fancy JS plotting visualization.
+- [ ] Fine-Tune the simulation rules:
+    * If the species evolve pushing towards the boundaries of the parameters space then it means that the rules are to be improved.
+Ideally "extreme" adaptations should always be discouraged by the way the universe works, where a repulsion from the center of the space is due to competition with other cells.
 - [ ] First optimization run:
     * Rough profiling, performance tests, simple code improvements.
 - [ ] Write a data visualization tool: